jeetdas/Inflix-Expression-Parser/README.md

 Inflix expression parser using stacks.

-Project for Computer Science 303 (Data Structures) for Fall 2016 in collaboration with Ahmad Nizam, Dante Harrow and Ayushman Das
+Project for Computer Science 303 (Data Structures) for Fall 2016 in collaboration with Ahmad Nizam, Dante Hargrow and Ayushman Das